EMERGING WRITER WORKSHOP | July 21 – 31, 2014

-a course for emerging writers who understand the basics of writing in a variety of genres and want to take ideas forward in stories or poems or whatever concrete form their imaginations take, to go from inspiration to articulation.
-Writers will be expected to have some work published and are looking to drive deeper into the mechanics and protocols of critiquing and workshopping, rethinking and revising.
-This is a practical, hardworking group of 11 writers who want to develop better writing, editing, and work habits.
+a course for emerging writers who understand the basics of writing in a variety of genres and want to take their ideas forward in stories, poems, essays or whatever concrete form their imaginations demand, to go from inspiration to powerful articulation.
+Writers will be expected to have some work published and to be keen to drive deeper into the mechanics and protocols of critiquing and workshopping, rethinking and revising.
+This is a practical, hardworking group of 11 writers who want to develop better writing and editing skills, and more effective work habits.

 Wayne Grady is the award-winning author of Emancipation Day, a novel of denial and identity that was long-listed for the 2013 Scotiabank Giller Prize.
 He has also written such works of science and nature as The Bone Museum, Bringing Back the Dodo, The Quiet Limit of the World, and The Great Lakes, which won a National Outdoor Book Award in the U.S. With his wife, novelist Merilyn Simonds, he co-authored Breakfast at the Exit Café: Travels Through America.
 And with David Suzuki he co-wrote the international bestseller Tree: A Life Story.
 He has also translated fourteen works of fiction from the French, by such authors as Antonine Maillet, Yves Beauchemin, and Danny Laferrière.
 In 1989, he won the Governor General’s Award for his translation of Maillet’s On the Eighth Day.
 His most recent translation is of Louis Hamelin’s October 1970, published by House of Anansi Press in 2013.